rmorse/dash-cli/README.md

 1. `projects-cli` scans `D:\projects` for directories
 2. Displays an interactive list with recent projects first
-3. On selection, saves to history and prints the path to stdout
+3. On selection, writes path to `~/.projects-cli/last-selection`
-4. The shell wrapper captures the output and runs `cd`
+4. The shell wrapper reads this file and runs `cd`

 ## Configuration

-History is stored at `~/.projects-cli/history.json`.
-Delete this file to reset recent projects.
+Data stored in `~/.projects-cli/`:
+- `history.json` - Recent projects list
+- `last-selection` - Last selected path (for shell wrapper)